 As already mentioned, being pregnant can be an important time for change.
-It is a time when a woman might be highly motivated to stop or reduce her drinking, come off drugs, or stabilise her drug use in order to have a healthy pregnancy and be the best mum she can be.
-As such it is important that Child Safety and other professionals working with the family make the most of this unique opportunity.
+It is a time when a woman might be highly motivated to stop or reduce her drinking, come off drugs, or stabilise her drug use to have a healthy pregnancy and be the best mum she can be.

 But pregnancy is also a time of fear for many expectant parents—especially fear that their baby may not be born healthy or may be taken from them.
-This fear can cause some parents to attempt to hide their AOD use, particularly by avoiding services that may uncover it.
+This fear can cause some parents to attempt to hide their alcohol and other drugs use, particularly by avoiding services that may uncover it.
 This isolates a vulnerable woman further.

 Women’s attempts to hide from services they fear may take their child can be interpreted negatively—for example, that they’re disengaged from services and not wanting help.
 This fear of services can take the form of a mother who appears to:

 - not book into hospital until very late in the pregnancy

 - not talk about her own or her partner's alcohol and other drugs use

 - not want to talk with service professionals who she sees as a threat to her and her baby